morko/haxwin/README.md

 IF YOU HAVE installed Emgu Cv under ext_lib like described before no changes should be neccessary.

 Building 64-bit version has not been tried.

+TODO
+====

+* overlay for chat with button to turn it on/off
+* button to disable the minimum size limitation
+* custom user defined keybindings